eksctl-io/eksctl/userdocs/src/usage/nodegroup-node-repair-config.md

-# Enhanced Node Repair Configuration for EKS Managed Nodegroups
+# Support Node Repair Configuration for EKS Managed Nodegroups

 EKS Managed Nodegroups supports Node Repair, where the health of managed nodes are monitored, and unhealthy worker nodes are replaced or rebooted in response. eksctl now provides comprehensive